Fall 2022

 Accessibility

-Brown University is committed to full inclusion of all students.
+Brown University is committed to the full inclusion of all students.
 Students who, by nature of a documented disability, require academic accommodations should contact the instructors.
 The staff of the office of Student and Employee Accessibility Services can be reached at SEAS@brown.edu (or 401-863-9588) to discuss the process for requesting accommodations.